 Which properties or sequences of properties are logically related with property A?

 Many properties in the CIDOC CRM are characterized as “shortcuts”, i.e., deductions from property paths.
-The scope note should describe if the property A participates in any such path shortcut by another property, or can be inferred as a shortcut from certain property paths.
+The scope note should describe whether property A participates in any such shortcut using another property, or can be inferred as a shortcut from certain property paths.
 The latter case should also be documented in First Order Logic in the respective section.

-In some cases likely consequences, rather than logical necessities, of other relationships for the existence of property A may be noteworthy.
+In some cases, it may be worth noting the likely consequences of other relationships given the existence of property A which are not necessarily logical necessities.

 Formal traits: Quantification, Symmetry, Transitivity, Reflexivity